 Hi there, my name is Sharon Alamalhodaei, COMT.
 I am the Lead Instructor of Eye Tech Training and I have been working in ophthalmology for twenty-five years.
 Whether you are looking for a new career in ophthalmology and are curious about levels of advancement, or you’re currently an ophthalmic assistant interested in ophthalmic assistant certification, here is all you need to know about becoming a Certified Ophthalmic Assistant (COA).
-This post covers the ins-and-outs of the COA exam, including information about the upcoming exam changes that will come into effect on August 1, 2018.
+This post covers the ins-and-outs of the COA exam, including information about the upcoming exam changes that went into effect on August 1, 2018.

 You’ve probably heard about Eye Tech Training’s live and online COA exam prep courses, which include a COA study guide and a COA practice test.
 If you’re thinking about taking the exam, the Eye Tech Training certification course is a comprehensive resource to help you pass.
 Click on the image below to get started and keep reading to find anything you need to know about preparing for the COA exam and nailing it the first time!

 First things first: the COA exam is administered by JCAHPO, the Joint Commission on Allied Health Personnel in Ophthalmology.
 According to their website, JCAHPO’s mission is “To promote global eye health and prevent blindness through training program accreditation, education and the certification of Allied Ophthalmic Personnel.”
 To this end, they provide a number of continuing education (CE) courses as well as different certifications depending on how long you’ve been working in the field and your skill level.

 Why Get Certified?